lidofinance/dual-governance/docs/specification.md

 function tiebreakerResumeSealable(address sealable)
 ```

-Allows the [Tiebreaker committee](#Tiebreaker-committee) to resume a paused sealable contract when the system is in a tie state.
+Allows the [Tiebreaker committee](#Tiebreaker-committee) to resume a paused `sealable` contract when the system is in a tie state.

 #### Preconditions

 - MUST be called by the [Tiebreaker committee](#Tiebreaker-committee) address.
 - Either **Tiebreaker Condition A** or **Tiebreaker Condition B** MUST be met (see the [mechanism design document][mech design - tiebreaker]).
+- The `sealable` instance MUST currently be paused.
+- The `resealManager` MUST have the permissions required to resume the specified `sealable` instance.

 Triggers a transition of the [global governance state](#Governance-state), if one is possible, before checking the tie state.